terra-campaigns/degenesis/Untitled.md

 - Cinematic comic art composition, with dramatic lighting and contrast, imbues scenes with a mythic quality, highlighting the bleak beauty of decay.
 - Renaissance-inspired precision contrasts beauty with grotesque decay, blending ancient and futuristic elements.

-When creating people, creature and locations statblocks, please use the yaml template below:
+When creating people, creature and locations statblocks, please use the strict yaml template below:

 ```
 bullets: